okcashpro/ok-blockchain/README.md

 # [AUTOMATIC: How to] 1 Click Instant Sync [Windows]

 Just need to download and install: 1Click_Instant_Sync_OK_windows.exe
-- The installation will download and uncompress in the proper folder the latest OK Blockchain snaphot.
+- The installation will download and uncompress in the proper folder the latest OK Blockchain snapshot.
 - Installer might seem unresponsive the first 2-3 minutes when it starts, as its calculating the file size for download.
 - [Dont click on it, just let it work and you will be synced in no time]